-Guided Tours around the Museum Permanent Collection and the Temporary Exhibitions are held every Sunday at 11 am and at 1.30 pm
+Guided Tours around the Museum Permanent Collection and the Temporary Exhibitions are held: from Thuesday to Saturday at 3.30 p.m.; every Sunday at 11 a.m. and at 3.30 p.m.; the first and the third Thursday each month at 9 p.m.

-· LIBRARY AND VIDEO LIBRARY
+• LIBRARY AND VIDEO LIBRARY